FAQ: Frequently Asked Questions

 What areas do you serve?

 We are headquartered in Hillsborough, NC and we serve all of central North Carolina, including Orange, Wake, Durham, Guilford, and Chatham Counties.
-Our aquamation service includes 50 miles of transportation.
+While our packages include 50 miles of transportation, we also serve families all over the State of North Carolina.
+We have also assisted many families in Virginia.
 Please contact us to inquire about transportation greater than 50 miles from Endswell.
 We will find a simple and affordable way to accommodate your needs.

 How much does Aquamation cost?